 Travel is not just about the destination for Gen Z, but more about the experience.
-Previous generations can hit a beach resort, lie in the sun, and drink tropical cocktails for a week and then head home.
-It doesn’t really matter where the resort is, but only that it exists and it’s a different place than home.
+Previous generations can hit a beach resort, lie in the sun, drink tropical cocktails for a week, and then head home.
+It doesn’t really matter where the resort is, but only that it exists, and it’s a different place than home.

 2. Focus on Sustainability.

 It’s no wonder why Gen Z is concerned about ecology.
-Throughout their lives they’ve been provided with information about eco-friendliness and global warming.
+Throughout their lives, they’ve been provided with information about eco-friendliness and global warming.
 With this knowledge, they bring concern for sustainability into their travel experiences.
-They want eco-friendly trips that involve sustainable hotel operations and contributing to the community of their destinations.
+They want eco-friendly trips that involve sustainable hotel operations and contribute to the community of their destinations.